Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/experience-platform-extension/README.md

 The Datastream used by the client-side implementation is one of the followings:

-* the `Production Environment` configuration when the Launch library is published to production \(in the Published column in the Launch publishing flow\).
+* the `Production environment` configuration when the Launch library is published to production \(in the Published column in the Launch publishing flow\).
-* the`Staging Environment` configuration when the Launch library is published to staging \(in the Submitted column in the Launch publishing flow\).
+* the `Staging environment` configuration when the Launch library is published to staging \(in the Submitted column in the Launch publishing flow\).
-* the `Development Environment` configuration when the Launch library is in development.
+* the `Development environment` configuration when the Launch library is in development.

 ### Edge Network domain

 If you have a first-party domain mapped to the Adobe-provisioned Edge Network domain, enter it here.
 The domain name is expected to be just the domain without any protocol or trailing slash.
 To use the default Adobe Edge Network domain, leave this field blank.

-Entering an Edge Network domain will add an `edge.domain` key in the mobile property.

 ## Add the Edge Network extension to your app